woodenworks/project-kraken/monsters/aberrations/Gibbering Abomination.md

 ***Command Nutrition.*** The gibbering abomination beckons a **gibbering mouther** or **mouthling*** that it can see.
 If the target has enough movement speed, it uses its reaction to move to the abomination.
 The abomination absorbs the target, destroying it, and regains hit points equal to the hit points of the target (maximum of 50).
 Additionally, the abomination regains its use of Blinding Spittle.

 ### Reactions
-***Flab.*** When a creature damages the Abomination using a melee weapon attack that deals piercing or slashing damage, the abomination can use its reaction and attempt to trap the weapon within its flesh.
+***Flab.*** When a creature damages the abomination using a melee weapon attack that deals piercing or slashing damage, the abomination can use its reaction and attempt to trap the weapon within its flesh.
 The attacking creature must succeed on a DC 14 Strength saving throw; on a failure, the weapon is stuck until a creature uses an action to wrench the weapon free.
 (As long as the weapon's owner remains within 5 feet of it, enemy creatures cannot attempt to retrieve the weapon.)

 ### Legendary Actions
 The gibbering abomination can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The abomination regains spent legendary actions at the start of its turn.